tensorflow/docs/site/en/api_docs/api_docs/python/tf/contrib/util/constant_value.md

 #### Args:

 * <b>`tensor`</b>: The Tensor to be evaluated.
+* <b>`partial`</b>: If True, the returned numpy array is allowed to have partially evaluated values.
+Values that can't be evaluated will be None.

 #### Returns:

 A numpy ndarray containing the constant value of the given `tensor`, or None if it cannot be calculated.

 #### Raises: